Updated June 28, 2026

 The mobile app development industry continues rapid expansion with 299,500 mobile developer jobs in the US as of May 2024, growing 19% through 2032.
 Online programs offer the flexibility needed for working professionals to transition into mobile development careers, with 73% of online mobile development students working full-time while enrolled (NCES Distance Education Survey 2023).

-Online mobile development programs typically require 120 credit hours and take 4 years for full-time students or 6-8 years for part-time students.
+Online mobile development programs require 120 credit hours and take 4 years for full-time students or 6-8 years for part-time students.
 Core coursework includes programming fundamentals, data structures, algorithms, mobile user experience design, and platform-specific development.
 Many programs offer concentrations in iOS development, Android development, or cross-platform frameworks.
 For related career information, see our software engineer salary guide and AI/ML engineer compensation trends.

 Top Online Mobile Development Programs Analysis